ehedman/sdlSpeedometer/README.md

 # sdlSpeedometer
-README Dec-2021
+README Nov-2022

 The sdlSpeedometer application is a marine instruemnt solution that features electronic instrument displays, typically used on private sailing yachts.
-The look and feel of the visualized instruments tries to mimic the look of real physical instruments and will by design avoid a digital look.
+The look and feel of the visualized instruments tries to mimic the look of real physical instruments and will by design have less of a digital look.

 This application is based on the Rasperry Pi and the [Simple DirectMedia Layer - SDL](https://www.libsdl.org/)

-For the Raspberry Pi 4B with OS bullseye the kmsdrm video backend is used, though current bullseye V11 is too buggy to give this application justice.
+For the Raspberry Pi 4B with OS bullseye the kmsdrm video can is used, though some features will not be available by not using X.

-For the Rasperry Pi 4B with OS buster the x11 video backend is used.
+For the Rasperry Pi 4B with OS buster/bullseye the x11 video backend is preferred.

 For the Raspberry Pi 3 b+ the X video backend is rather slow so the kmsdrm backend is recommended.